RCA Studio B is the oldest surviving recording studio in Nashville. Here, 1000 hits were brought to life and American music history was made.

-Tours of RCA Studio B are arranged through The Country Music Hall of Fame.
+Tours of RCA Studio B are arranged through.
 When our tour group arrived, we were ushered into an anteroom lined on three sides with pictures of musicians past and present.
 The fourth wall was devoted to Elvis’ recordings.
 We had plenty of time to scan the walls as our guide played recordings of a wide variety of artists and told us some interesting stories about them.

 Mr B should be a Nashville tour guide.
 (Seriously, Mr B should be a Nashville star, but that’s another story for another day.)
 Anyway, he grew up on the old-timey country music, and as we looked around the room, he excitedly pointed out singers to me that I’d never even heard of and told me stories about them like they were second cousins.

 More than 35,000 songs were recorded at Studio B during the golden age of the Nashville Sound (1957 to 1977) including more than 1,000 American hits, 40 millions-selling singles, and over 200 Elvis Presley recordings.
 But this place is so much more than numbers, or hit records, or even Elvis.
 (OK, that last one is probably debatable.)